venantvr-pubsub/Python.Publisher.Subscriber/CONTRIBUTING.md

-# Contributing to PubSub WebSocket
+# Contributing to Python Publisher Subscriber

-First off, thank you for considering contributing to PubSub WebSocket!
-It's people like you that make PubSub WebSocket such a great tool.
+First off, thank you for considering contributing to Python Publisher Subscriber!
+It's people like you that make Python Publisher Subscriber such a great tool.

 ## Code of Conduct